DBInstance

 string

-This setting doesn’t apply to RDS Custom.
+This setting doesn’t apply to RDS Custom DB instances.

 dbClusterSnapshotIdentifier